Photographer Takes “High-Fashion” Hiker Portraits Along The Pacific Crest Trail

 High-fashion hiker trash.
 It’s a juxtaposition worthy of a second glance.
 It’s also the concept (somewhat) behind photographer Tommy Corey’s recent project, entitled “Hiker Trash Vogue.”
 During a months-long hike across the 2,653-mile Pacific Crest Trail, Corey met several hikers and photographed them in a series of fashion-inspired poses and looks.
-What started out as fair attempt at sarcasm and humor, however, soon turned into a beautiful record of human triumph and the connection between hikers as well as the environment they inhabit.
+What started out as fair attempt at sarcasm and humor, however, soon turned into a beautiful record of human triumph that also documents the connection between hikers and the environment they inhabit.

 Corey shares how the project came to pass in the video below:

 While describing hikers as amazing people who laugh a lot, are tired, and are “hungry all the time,” Corey also notes the deep bonds that hikers develop along the trail.
 According to Corey, “We also become incredibly close and really well-connected.”
 One of the greatest feats of this project is how well Corey conveys his connection to the subjects through his imagery.